jittuu/NSupport/README.md

 # Installation

+You can use NSupport by using either _Nuget_ **OR** _DLL download_.

 ### Nuget
 > Install-Package NSupport

 More information about nuget package at http://www.nuget.org/List/Packages/NSupport.

 ### DLL download
-You can download the latest release dll from [**Here**](https://github.com/downloads/soemoe/NSupport/NSupport%20v1.1.zip) and add reference to your project.
+You can download the [latest released DLL](https://github.com/downloads/jittuu/NSupport/NSupport%20v1.3.1.zip) and add reference to your project.

 # Usage